Archit-Dubey/GDC-2D-Shooter/README.md

 # GDC-2D-Shooter TODO List

-1. Create a start game page
+1. Create a start game page (Done)
 2. Enforce an area as the playable region (Done)
 3. Player (Done)
 4. Joystick to move and rotate the player (Done)